papapabi/wandb-experiments/README.md

 #### Cons

-* UI clutter - this adds 7 characters of noise in every single hyperparameter column in your Runs table and Parallel Coordinates charts, making them harder to scan quickly.
+* This adds 7 characters of noise in every single hyperparameter column in your Runs table and Parallel Coordinates charts, making them harder to scan quickly.
 * Your sweep configuration YAML must match this nesting exactly.
 * Filter and grouping friction - you strictly have to type `params.lr` for example in ("Show me runs where learning rate > 0.01").